 A tutor at the Center will go over your penultimate draft and offer suggestions on how to improve your paper.
-The tutor will NOT rewrite the paper for you though!
-This means the more polished your penultimate version is, more helpful the tutor's suggestions will be, and the better your final draft will be.
+Do understand that the tutor will NOT rewrite the paper for you though!
+This means the more polished your penultimate draft is, the more helpful the tutor's suggestions will be, and the better your final draft will be.
 Be certain you bring a copy of the grading Rubric to share with your tutor.

-More detailed instructions about the review process at the Writing Center will be given in a separate document, shortly before the "due date" of your penultimate draft.
-It is only after you thoughtfully consider and incorporate comments, suggestions and corrections of the tutor into your manuscript that you submit a final version of the project for grading.
+More detailed instructions about the review process at the Writing Center will be given in a separate document, shortly before the target "due date" of your penultimate draft.
+It is only after you thoughtfully consider and incorporate comments, suggestions and corrections of the tutor into your manuscript that you should submit a final version of the project for grading.

-If you would like a little extra credit for interacting with the Writing Center and for revising your paper, you must submit (to a dropbox to be opened) a copy of the receipt that the Writing Center will email to you to demonstrate that you met with a tutor to discuss your paper.
-Again, finish your penultimate draft well in advance of the deadline to allow yourself time to revise the paper.
+If you would like a little extra credit for interacting with the Writing Center and for revising your paper, you must submit (to a dropbox to be opened) a copy of the receipt that the Writing Center will email you to demonstrate you met with a tutor to discuss your paper.
+I recommend that you finish your penultimate draft well in advance of the deadline to allow yourself sufficient time to revise the paper.